googoogajoob/yii-word-frequency/README.md

 * An active record object accompanied by a query defining which records and columns to use
 * A text file

-Individual tokens are extracted from the sources based on a delimeter which defaults to space but can be otherwise specified.
+Individual tokens are extracted from the sources based on a delimiter which defaults to space but can be otherwise specified.

 ###Filtering Options - Blacklist
 A blacklist is an array of tokens which act as a negative filter.
-Tokens which have been extraced from source texts are checked against the blacklists.
+Tokens which have been extracted from source texts are checked against the blacklists.
 If there is a match the token will be removed.
-This is useful for eliminating sets of words which should not be counted (such as articles and conjunctions in english texts. e.g. a, an, the, this, and, or).
+This is useful for eliminating sets of words which should not be counted (such as articles and conjunctions in English texts. e.g. a, an, the, this, and, or).
 Blacklists can be defined in the form of an array, from a file and as a regular expression.
 In addition the blacklist matching comparison can be case insensitive.

 ###Filtering Options - Whitelist
 A whitelist is an array of tokens which act as a positive filter.
 Tokens which have been extracted from source texts are checked against the whitelists.
 Only if there is a match will the the token be counted.
-A potnetial use for this is to count the frequency of a specific set of words in a set of texts.
+A potential use for this is to count the frequency of a specific set of words in a set of texts.
-Whitelist usage is analagous to blacklists.
+Whitelist usage is analogous to blacklists.
 They can be defined in the form of an array, from a file and as a regular expression.
 In addition whitelist matching comparison can be case insensitive.

 ###Filtering Options - Substitution
 A substitutionlist is a list of tokens and associated replacement values.
-Tokens which have been extracted from source texts can be maodified according to multiple substituion lists.
-The lists are specified as key=>value pairs, wher the key is the token to be searched for and the value is the replacement value.
-The specification of whitelists is analgouse to blacklists and whitelists with one major difference.
-A substituion list in a file must be a PHP snippet which returns a key->value array.
-Substitution lists can include regular expressions and has an opton for case insensitivity.
+Tokens which have been extracted from source texts can be modified according to multiple substitution lists.
+The lists are specified as key=>value pairs, where the key is the token to be searched for and the value is the replacement value.
+The specification of whitelists is analogous to blacklists and whitelists with one major difference.
+A substitution list in a file must be a PHP snippet which returns a key->value array.
+Substitution lists can include regular expressions and has an option for case insensitivity.
-One possible use for substition is to filter out punction symbols by replacing them with an empty string.
+One possible use for substation is to filter out punctuation symbols by replacing them with an empty string.
 Another possible use would be to remove or replace URLs in a text.

 In all three filtering options (blacklist, whitelist and substitutionlist) the case insensitive option